 Your brand’s manufacturing costs will include paying for high quality fabrics, expert and equitable workmanship, trim materials (ie: zippers), product shipping/taxes/duties, and sometimes, fabric printing or dyeing.

 While there is no standardized cost to produce a given design, there are free tools out there that can help you zero in on a realistic sampling and production estimate.
-Here are some basics to keep in mind when planning your product budget, if you’re thinking about working with a high-quality manufacturer based in Italy, the fashion capital of the world:
+Here are some basic guidelines to keep in mind when planning a product budget for working with a high-quality manufacturer based in Italy, the fashion capital of the world:

-- Working with a factory to produce about 100 pieces of an apparel product will likely begin around $6,000-8,000 for a private label fashion design.
+Working with an Italian factory to produce about 100 pieces of an apparel product will likely begin around $6,000-8,000 for a private label fashion design.

-- For white label, producing 100 pieces will cost slightly less, start near $4,000-6,000.
+For white label factory designs, producing 100 pieces will cost slightly less, start near $4,000-6,000.
 This differs because white label removes the costs associated with sampling.

-- Most manufacturers, even small-batch friendly ones, will not accept production orders of fewer than 50 private label products.
+Most manufacturers, even small-batch friendly ones that allow for low order minimums, will not accept production orders of fewer than 50 private label products.

-These guidelines will assist you to plan your clothing line estimate, but the best way to get a firm cost is to have your design and tech pack ready to go, get bids and production timelines on that design from multiple manufacturers, and pick the one that works best for you.
+These guidelines will assist you to plan your clothing line estimate, but the best way to get a firm cost is to have your design and tech pack ready to go, get bids and production timelines from multiple manufacturers, and pick the one that works best for you.